Society of Actuaries: Fellowship exams and components

 Upper-level exam topics for the FSA designation include plan design, risk classification, enterprise risk management, ratemaking, and valuation.
-Three fellowship exams are taken in one of six specialization tracks chosen by the candidate: Corporate Finance & Enterprise Risk Management (CFE), Quantitative Finance & Investments (QFI), Individual Life Insurance & Annuities (ILA), Retirement Benefits (RB), Group & Health Insurance (GH), or General Insurance (GI).
-The SOA updated the Fellowship tracks in 2018 and 2023.
-The SOA also plans to significantly change the structure of the FSA tracks in fall 2025.
+Four fellowship exams are taken, two of which are taken in one of six specialization tracks chosen by the candidate: Corporate Finance & Enterprise Risk Management (CFE), Investments (INV), Individual Life Insurance & Annuities (ILA), Retirement Benefits (RET), Group & Health Insurance (GH), or General Insurance (GI), while the other two are allowed to be taken from any track.
+The SOA updated the Fellowship tracks in 2018, 2023, and 2025.

-In addition to the exams, candidates also need to complete three e-learning modules, the Decision Making and Communication (DMAC) module, and the virtual or in-person Fellowship Admissions Course (FAC).
+In addition to the exams, candidates also need to complete the Decision Making and Communication (DMAC) module and the virtual or in-person Fellowship Admissions Course (FAC).